Chaitali2004/CodTech---Task2/README.md

 Mentor: Muzammil Ahmed

-SOCIAL MEDIA SENTIMENT ANALYSIS
+AMAZON SENTIMENT ANALYSIS

-This project demonstrates the process of analyzing Amazon Reviewdata to understand public sentiment towards specific topics, products, or events using natural language processing (NLP) techniques.
+This project demonstrates the process of analyzing Amazon Review data to understand public sentiment towards specific topics, products, or events using natural language processing (NLP) techniques.
 The project includes preprocessing text data, extracting sentiment scores using VADER and TextBlob, and visualizing sentiment trends over time.

 Project Overview

-This project involves a comprehensive analysis of social media reviews, focusing on sentiment analysis to uncover trends, distributions, and relationships within the data.
+This project involves a comprehensive analysis of Amazon reviews, focusing on sentiment analysis to uncover trends, distributions, and relationships within the data.
 The key objectives are to clean and preprocess the data, perform sentiment analysis using VADER and TextBlob, and visualize the results to gain actionable insights.

 Key Objectives